 This is just a sampling of ways you could use this.
 Experiment!

-This is yet another nice targeting addition for advertisers.
-How might you use it?
+This is a nice targeting option for advertisers.
+How do you use it?

 Let me know in the comments below!